rackerlabs/support-how-to/content/managed-operations/upgrade-to-the-managed-operations-service-level.md

 ### Upgrade to the Managed Operations service level

-1. In the **Cloud Control Panel**, choose **Rackspace Cloud** from the drop-down list of products located at the top of the page on the utility navigation bar.
+1. In the **Cloud Control Panel**, choose **Rackspace Cloud** from the drop-down list of products that is located at the top of the page on the utility navigation bar.

-2. Click **Account** on the utility navigation bar to see your current level of service under **Service Level** from thedrop-down list.
+2. Click **Account** on the utility navigation bar to see your current level of service under **Service Level** from the drop-down list.

 3. With the drop-down list under **Account** still open, click **Upgrade Service Level**.